1 Anglo French Law

 13.2 It is not our policy to accept cash payments from clients, or any other party, in excess of £1,500 for each instruction or transaction.
 If clients seek to circumvent this policy by depositing cash direct with our bank, we reserve the right to charge for any additional checks we deem necessary regarding the source of those funds.

-13.3 Money which we hold on your behalf or on behalf of your Associates, whether on account of fees, Disbursements or otherwise (“Client Monies”), will be placed in our Client Account and you will be entitled to the interest which is earned unless we are otherwise not required to pay it to you under the Solicitors’ Accounts Rules.
-Please note we are not solicitors regulated by the SRA as we are a dedicated firm to French matters alone however we adhere to all the procedures that would normally be followed and apply, additionally we have professional indemnity insurance particular and specific to matter of French legal advice
+13.3 Money which we hold on your behalf or on behalf of your Associates, whether on account of fees, Disbursements or otherwise (“Client Monies”), will be placed in our Client Account and you will be entitled to the interest which is earned unless we are otherwise not required to pay it to you adhering to by not governed by Solicitors’ Accounts Rules.
+Please note we are not solicitors regulated by the SRA as we are a dedicated firm to French matters alone.
+However we adhere to all the procedures that would normally be followed and apply, additionally and distinct from firms of solicitors that may speak French we have professional indemnity insurance particular and specific to matters of French legal advice

 13.4 Client Monies (together with all accrued interest) may be taken by us in payment or part payment of our invoices.